 - Zulip does not have any type of federation

 - Given DSA’s structure, federation would be extremely powerful for us.
-Multi-account support is an acceptable alternative.
+Zulip does have multi-account support, which is an acceptable alternative.

-- Zulip administrators can easily read all messages sent to the server, including DMs, as is the case with all other options here except Matrix.
+- Zulip administrators can easily read all messages sent to the server, including DMs, as is the case with many other options here.

 - There is a learning curve to using Streams/Topics compared to Slack’s simpler Channels and Threads.
 Especially for less technical folks, this can be a huge barrier to adoption.

 Rocket Chat is a more direct Slack competitor by a Brazilian startup.
 They took $27m in VC money (so far), and have used it to build a compelling open-source product.
 Unfortunately, they also built a compelling paid product called Rocket Chat Enterprise Edition.

 Whereas Zulip is a simple alternative to Slack, Rocket Chat brings everything and the kitchen sink; there are dozens of additional features with varying degrees of quality.